JuiceW4H/SAA/Serverless and Application Services.md

 * Kinesis Data Streams by Default, doesn’t offer a way to persist that data.

 Kinesis Data Streams
-- a product which provides a way for producers to send huge quantities of data into AWS.
+	\- a product which provides a way for producers to send huge quantities of data into AWS.
-- storing that data for a window of time.
+	\- storing that data for a window of time.
-- allowing multiple consumers to consume that data at different rates.
+	\- allowing multiple consumers to consume that data at different rates.
-- granular control on how data is ingested, processed, and consumed.
+	\- granular control on how data is ingested, processed, and consumed.

 Kinesis Data Firehose
-- a fully managed service to deliver data to supported services.
+	\- a fully managed service to deliver data to supported services.
-- service to load for data lakes, data stores, and analytics services.
+	\- service to load for data lakes, data stores, and analytics services.
-- scales automatically and serverless.
+	\- scales automatically and serverless.
-- near realtime
+	\- near-real-time
-- for data delivery
+	\- for data delivery

 * KDF accepts data and it offers near-real-time delivery of that data to destinations.
 * Around a delay of 60 seconds.